 What is Rybrevant’s mechanism of action?

-When Rybrevant attaches to abnormal EGFR and MET proteins, it stops them from sending growth signals to cancer cells.
-This helps prevent the cancer cells from growing, multiplying, and spreading.
-It also helps cells in your immune system find and kill the cancer cells.
+When Rybrevant attaches to these proteins, it stops them from sending growth signals to cancer cells.
+This helps prevent the cancer cells from growing and surviving.
+It also helps cells in your immune system detect and fight the cancer cells.

 How long does it take to work?